| Year | Team | W | L | ERA | GS | IP | K | BB | WHIP |

 | 2026 ST | LAA | — | — | — | — | — | — | — | — |

 Grayson Rodriguez is 26 years old with a 3.86 career ERA across 238 innings when healthy.
 The Angels acquired him as a calculated bet on talent — a pitcher who, at his best, has looked like a legitimate top-of-rotation arm.
-The catch is that he missed essentially all of 2025 following bone spur surgery, and his Angels debut was cut short by that same injury.
+He missed all of 2025 with elbow and lat issues that eventually required bone spur removal surgery in August.
+By every account coming out of Tempe, the surgery fixed the thing it was supposed to fix.